 In November, we announced 20 corporate responsibility and sustainability commitments out to 2020.
 To ensure we meet these commitments, we’re looking at ways to reduce plastic right across our business, including in produce and delis.
 We’re also partnering with some key organisations to help us on this journey.

-Removing single-use plastic bags is a big step, but it’s just one part of our overall aim to reduce plastic in our business.
-In November we announced 20 corporate responsibility and sustainability commitments out to 2020.
-We’re also looking at ways to reduce plastic right across our business, including in produce and delis.
+Removing single-use plastic bags is a big step, but it’s just one part of our overall aim to reduce and remove unnecessary plastic across our business.
+In the past year alone, we have removed 70 tonnes of unnecessary plastic packaging from our produce section.

 Our online customers had been telling us for a while that they wanted us to minimise plastic in their online shop with us and we are pleased to be able to start by removing the carrier bags.
 We’ve trialled a number of different options for our online shopping service and believe that paper bags are the most workable, environmentally responsible option that we currently have available.
 For more info and FAQs on paper bags in our online shopping service, please click here.